 You will receive a login name and a password at registration or at the beginning of the course.
 Here you will also receive information about the opening hours and locations of computer labs, about the file, mail, printing service, and the internet, as well as an introduction to the network and other useful do's and don'ts.

 Yes.
-If your laptop is suitable for WiFi connections, you can access the wireless network on the whole CEU campus.
+If your laptop is suitable for WiFi connections, you can access the wireless network on the whole CEU teaching site.

 Yes, you can: there is free WiFi in all rooms of the Residence Center.
-If your laptop is suitable for WiFi connections, you can access the wireless network similarly to the main campus.
+If your laptop is suitable for WiFi connections, you can access the wireless network similarly to the Downtown main site.